-Implementation Matrix
+Action Matrix

-The Implementation Matrix presents a complete list of all implementation strategies, policies and recommendations formulated within River Forest Forward.
-The matrix is intended to assist Village staff with prioritizing implementation activities and projects over the life of the plan.
+The Action Matrix presents a list of implementation strategies, policies and recommendations formulated within River Forest Forward.
+The matrix is intended to assist Village staff and elected and appointed officials with prioritizing implementation activities and projects over the life of the plan.
 In addition, the matrix allows the Village to approve specific, actionable items on an annual basis and evaluate progress based upon completed implementation strategies.
-The Implementation Action Matrix offers a brief description of each project and indicates the following: